 On 23 February 2016 the Insurance Distribution Directive ("IDD", formerly known as the Insurance Mediation Directive II) came into force and replaced Directive 2002/92/EC ("Insurance Mediation Directive").
 The Insurance Mediation Directive regulates brokers and other intermediaries selling insurance products.
-In contrast to the Insurance Mediation Directive, the scope of the IDD is extended to all sellers of insurance products, focusing especially on market integration, fair competition between distributors of insurance products and policyholder protection.
-As per 23 February 2016, Member States will have two years to implement the IDD into national legislation.
+In contrast to the Insurance Mediation Directive, the scope of the IDD is extended to all sellers of insurance products, focussing especially on market integration, fair competition between distributors of insurance products and policyholder protection.
+Member States were required to implement the IDD into national legislation by 23 February 2018.